silverstripe/silverstripe-search-service/docs/en/customising.md

 Configuration can include operations like creating/removing indexes, defining a schema, and more.

-This method should rely heavily on the `IndexConfiguration` class to guide its operations.
+This method should rely heavily on the `IndexConfiguration` class to guide its operations, along with the `getOptions()` method of the `Field` objects, which can be used for adding arbitrary configuration data to the index (e.g. data types).

 ```php
 public function configure(): void